wendymiranda/GroupAssignment1.md/Midterm.md

 The second data source we will use is Cal Enviro Screen: https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-30.
 Cal Enviro Screen is a mapping tool that identities which California communities are most effected by different sources of pollution.
 The map is organized by census tract with each tract receiving a percentile score with 1-10% being the least polluted and 91-100% being the most polluted.
 In addition to this percentile score each tract shows the population, race/ ethnicity, and age and shows what was measured in order to determine the percentile score.
 For example they measure the Ozone, PM 2.5, and Pesticides for pollution measures.
 Athsma, low birth weight, and cardiovascular rate are measured for health vulnerability.
 And Education, Linguistic Isolation, Poverty, Unemployment, and Housing burden are measured for socioeconimic vulnerability.

 If time permits we may work with census data to look at income and race.
-And we may look at PurpleAir data: https://www2.purpleair.com/ to explore air quality changes over time.
+And we may look at PurpleAir data: https://www2.purpleair.com/ to explore air quality changes over time as well as to examine PM 10 levels.

 Intended Analysis and Visualizations:

 So far we have mapped park access by census tract in LA and have maps for census tracts that have no park access as well as census tracts that have 100% park access.
 As well as a map looking at park count by neighborhood.
 And while park access can give some insight into how "green" a neighborhood is we have also mapped tree canopy coverage to give a more complete picture of the landscape and greenery of the neighborhoods.
 We also have histograms looking at the top 10 and lowest 10 census tracts for park access and tree canopy coverage.

-**Add PM map info**
+We have also mapped PM 2.5 levels by neighborhood in LA.
+This can provide us with more information on which neighborhood have the highest PM 2.5 levels and which neighborhood has the lowest.
+We also have a bar graph of the highest and lowest PM 2.5 levels by neighborhood.

 A map of the areas we research will help the reader visualize what differences exist between the areas.
 It may make sense to have health outcomes and pollutants/ built features on two different maps, or we may combine them if doing so does not compromise the maps legibility.
 We will also produce histograms that compare in greater detail the variables we measured for our geogrpahic areas.